hzzmonetvn/Kaorios-Toolbox/Toolbox-docs/V2.0.3+/Patch_Guide_2.0.6.0.md

 rg -l 'Landroid/security/kaorios/KaoriosHook;' work/fw* work/sv*
 ```

-## 3. Importing DEX Without Duplicate Classes
+## 3. Importing DEX
+- Use dex redivision then import to the last classes.dex OR

-Rename the framework artifact's `classes.dex` to the next unused sequential DEX number (e.g. on ROMs with 6 stock DEX files like HyperOS A17, rename to `classes7.dex`), then add it into `framework.jar`.
+- Rename the framework artifact's `classes.dex` to the next unused sequential DEX number (e.g. on ROMs with 6 stock DEX files, rename to `classes7.dex`), then add it into `framework.jar`.
 Keep all stock DEX files `classes.dex` through `classes6.dex` intact.

 ## 4. Standard 2.0.6.0 Descriptors